Moss Farm

 This farm was situated on the north-east side of Taylor Ln about 435 yards distant from Manchester Rd.
 It took its name from the Moss family who were farming on Taylor Ln by 1841.
 The 1841 census shows that Thomas Moss (1807-1864) was the farmer with his wife, Ann Keaton, and family.
 In 1851 he was farming 126 acres, employing five labourers.
 In 1861 he was farming 72 acres, employing five men and one boy, with the assistance of his son, Peter, and daughter, Ann.
 He died in 1864, aged 56 years, but it seems that none of his family succeeded him at the farm.
 By 1871 Peter Moss was a hat blocker in the hatting industry and the occupier of Moss Farm is unclear.
 In 1881 Jonathan Hyde was the occupier of the farm and he was still there when he died in 1899, aged 60 years.
 The 1911 census shows that Wilfred Lawson Cooper (1870-1950) was then the occupier of the farm.

-Left: Map of Taylor Ln in Denton showing Moss Farm.
+Left: Map of Taylor Ln, Denton, showing Moss Farm.

-Right: Map of Taylor Ln in Audenshaw Village showing the end of the lane prior to the construction of Audenshaw Reservoirs.
+Right: Map of Taylor Ln, Audenshaw Village, showing the end of the lane prior to the construction of Audenshaw Reservoirs.

-Left: View looking up Taylor Ln towards Manchester Rd.
+Left: View of the farm looking up Taylor Ln towards Manchester Rd.

 'EW' painted on the wall on the left stands for 'Emergency Water Supply'.
-The sign was painted by the Air Raid Precaution (ARP) during World War II.
+The sign was painted by the Air Raid Precautions (ARP) during World War II.

-Right: View looking down Taylor Ln towards Wellington Works.
+Right: View of the farm looking down Taylor Ln towards Wellington Works.

 Taylor Ln, Denton/Audenshaw and Audenshaw Reservoirs